 This is truly a cooperative effort in that every family will play an important role in the success of For the Kingdom.
 A high level of parent involvement is expected.
 Parents are required to serve on campus two or more Mondays per month.
 During registration you will be offered the choice of service assignments.
 We will, as much as possible, honor your preference and convenience.
 You are not required to be on campus when you are not serving.
 Go HERE to see more details on Volunteer Requirements.

 Is For the Kingdom for the entire family?

 For the Kingdom is a thriving community of families.
-We actively support families in a variety of ways- including prayer, fellowship, homeschooling seminars, book clubs, serving opportunities and the sharing of educational information and resources.
+We actively support families in a variety of ways – including prayer, fellowship, homeschooling workshops, book clubs, serving opportunities and the sharing of educational information and resources.
 We encourage the entire family to participate, including fathers and grandparents!

 Can I schedule a tour of your campus?

 Campus tours are encouraged with prior arrangement.
 We will offer a limited number of “shadow days” to interested families, at the discretion of the administration and teachers.
-We will also hold multiple Open Houses in the Spring that will give interested families an opportunity to tour the campus, hear more about our program, and ask any additional questions you might have.
+We may also hold an Open House in the Spring that gives interested families an opportunity to tour the campus, hear more about our program, and ask any additional questions they might have.